soarlab/FPTaylor/REFERENCE.md

 Possible values: `true`, `false`.

-If true, then exact optimization problems are solved by FPTaylor optimization backend.
+If true, then exact optimization problems are solved by FPTaylor optimization backends.
 These exact problems are harder than approximate optimization problems.
 Some optimization backends may not support exact optimization problems.

 ### `opt`